 About

-I am a NASA Einstein Fellow at Wayne State University in Detroit, Michigan.
-I use multiwavelength observations to identify objects in extreme gravitational environments and characterise their physics.
 I got my Bachelor of Science in physics at the University of Michigan-Dearborn in 2014, and my PhD in astrophysics in July 2020 from Michigan State University.
-From 2020 until 2023, I was a postdoctoral fellow at McGill University in Montréal, Québec, Canada.
+From 2020 until 2023, I was a postdoctoral fellow at McGill University in Montréal, Québec, Canada, and from 2023 to 2024 I was a NASA Einstein Fellow at Wayne State University in Detroit, Michigan.

 I am also the co-chair of Rubin Observatory's Stars, Milky Way and Local Volume Collaboration, and the Star Clusters Science Working Group.
-I am extremely excited about the opportunity to expand our understanding of the extent of extragalactic globular clusters, and using modern techniques to identify them.
+One of the things I'm most excited for is the opportunity to expand our understanding of extragalactic globular clusters, and using modern techniques like machine learning to identify them quickly and accurately.

 Github ORCiD